Westminster Education Forum

 Online

 This conference will examine the way forward for literacy and numeracy in England’s schools and early years settings.
-It comes with a renewed policy focus on foundational skills, including the Government’s aim of functional literacy and numeracy for all by the age of 18, and the recent launch of Government’s National Year of Reading for 2026, which aims to tackle a fall in reading rates among young people.
+It comes with a renewed policy focus on foundational skills, including the Government’s aim of functional literacy and numeracy for all by the age of 18, and the recent launch of the Government’s National Year of Reading for 2026, which aims to tackle the fall in reading rates.

 Policy priorities and curriculum reform